Virtual In-Stanity

-"Virtual In-Stanity" is the fifth episode of the eighth season of the animated comedy series American Dad!.
+"Virtual In-Stanity" is the fifth episode of the eighth season on the animated comedy series American Dad!.
 It aired on Fox in the United States on November 20, 2011.
 The episode plot mainly revolves around Stan making a desperate attempt to bond with his son, Steve by creating an avatar in the form of a teenage girl.

 This episode was written by Jordan Blum and Parker Deay and directed by Shawn Murray.
 This episode generally received positive reviews.

 Plot

-While playing poker with the guys, Stan observes Dick trying out his avatar "Black Dick" to work out some frustration from losing.
+While playing poker with the guys, Stan observes Dick trying out his African-American avatar "Black Dick" to work out some frustration from losing.
 Dick does this by entering a virtual reality machine and, hooked up to sensors, dictates the movements of an android.
 Francine calls and warns Stan that he is about to miss Steve's birthday yet again.
 Stan rushes home with a stuffed rabbit full of cocaine from evidence as a gift.
 Over home movies, Stan realizes he is not in any of them because he was always busy with other things.
 After Steve brushes off an invitation to a baseball game with Stan, Stan starts worrying that he may miss out on a chance to bond with Steve.
 Stan makes a desperate attempt to bond with his son by creating a busty blonde bombshell avatar, Phyllis, whom he sends Steve’s way.
 When Steve wants their relationship to become more physical, Stan begins to feel uncomfortable with carrying out these deeds and evades them.
 Steve soon feels the relationship is going nowhere and decides to take a girl named Chelsea to the school dance instead.

 In desperation, Stan makes an offer through Phyllis to have sex with Steve if he goes to the school dance with her.
 Steve happily agrees and ditches Chelsea.
-On the night of the dance, upon learning what her husband is up to when she arrives to the CIA building, Francine attempts to intervene.
-Unable to get into the avatar chamber, Francine takes a power lift mecha to the school and uses it to pin Phyllis down while Steve is in the bathroom preparing himself.
-Convinced by Francine that he should just accept his life with Steve the way it is, Stan has Phyllis break up with Steve.
+On the night of the dance, upon learning what her husband is up to when she arrives at the CIA building, Francine attempts to intervene.
+Unable to get into the avatar chamber, Francine takes a power lift mecha to the school to pin Phyllis down while Steve is in the bathroom preparing himself.
+Convinced by Francine that he should accept his life with Steve the way it is, Stan has Phyllis break up with Steve.
 When Steve attempts to hook up with Chelsea again, he finds she is no longer interested in him and runs home where he gets comforted by Stan.
 Though Francine points that he caused the grief for his son, Stan is more focused on the fact that he was there for Steve.